lotress/common-node/README.md

-returns a wrapped function with same input parameters, call this wrapped function will repeatly try the original one until it didn't throw or retry count met, return a Promise, if the original function didn't throw then resolve its return value, else reject with the error it thrown
+returns a wrapped function with same input parameters, call this wrapped function will repeatly try the original one until it didn't throw or retry count met, return a Promise, if the original function didn't throw then resolve its return value, else reject with the error it thrown.

 `retry: (input: *any -> output: any) -> (retryCount: number) -> (input: *any) -> Promise(-> output)`